Job Shadow Internship

 Complete home-based assignments to learn how to write songs and create interventions

 1. Play an instrument or sing

 3. Be organized, punctual, and have reliable transportation.

 4. Be willing and able to commit to 15-20hrs per week

 5. Be willing to sign a confidentiality agreement, non-compete, non-solicitation agreement, and a hold harmless agreement. (any interns under the age of 18 are required to have a parent/ guardian sign consent as well).

 6. Be able to pass a background check and/or drug test.

 Ready to Apply?

-Applications are accepted January 1-April 15 (8:00 PM EST) for that year’s summer internship program.
-Only complete applications will be considered and no extensions will be permitted.
-Applicants with a qualifying score will be offered a chance to interview and audition on the instrument of their choice.
+Applications are accepted January 1-April 10 (8:00 PM EST) for that year’s summer internship program.
+Only complete applications will be considered.
+Applicants with a qualifying score on their application materials will be offered a chance to interview and audition on the instrument of their choice.
 Interviews are held at our Southington office.
-Applicants from out of state may arrange an interview via Skype on a case by case basis.
+Applicants from out of state may arrange an interview via Zoom on a case by case basis.